pinax/django-user-accounts/docs/commands.rst

 Requires one argument::

-    <username> - username of the user who needs specific password expiry.
+    <username> [<username>] - username(s) of the user(s) who needs specific password expiry.

 Accepts one optional argument::

     -e --expire - Sets the number of seconds for password expiration.
                   Default is the current global ACCOUNT_PASSWORD_EXPIRY value.

-After creation, you can modify the user's password expiration from the Django admin, look for "account.PasswordExpiry" and find the desired user.
+After creation, you can modify user password expiration from the Django admin.  for "account.PasswordExpiry" and find the desired user.